The History Behind: The Cream Tea

 Enter the cream tea: a delicious, affordable treat that won everyone’s hearts.
 Even today, many travel to the Westcountry just for a taste of our delightful tradition.

-There are many debates about how the perfect cream tea should be prepared, so we asked our friends at Rodda’s, who carried out an extensive experiment with The University of Sheffield.
+There are many debates about how it should be prepared, so we asked our friends at Rodda’s, who carried out an extensive experiment with The University of Sheffield.

 Here’s what they found…